GaganSingh11/data-pipeline-amazon-/readme.md

-# Amazon.de Data Pipeline using Python, NoSQL(cassandra) and FastAPI
+# Amazon.de data pipeline using Python, NoSQL(cassandra) and FastAPI